pkiluke/githublog/2024/12/post-quantum-cryptography.md

 |  ML-DSA   |   1k-2k  |   2k-4k   |   3k-7k   |   333k-642k   |   118k-279k |
 |  SLH-DSA  |   32-64  |   7k-49k  |   7k-49k  |   239m-7000m  |   4m-19m    |

+For more performance metrics, please check Post-Quantum signatures zoo.

+The following is the simplified version of the PQC migration (call it a roadmap).

+The PQC migration comes down to three parts, the preparation, the planning and the execution

+A. Preparing for the migration
+- Inventory of all cryptographic assets used in the enterprise
+- Create an exhaustive detailed list of the use of cryptography, both hardware and software
+- Update cryptography policies & standards

+Define a strategy for cryptographic discovery (objective, scope, methodology, reporting, review)

+Inventory of all data assets (only a subset of data attributes)

+State of the data asset (data at-rest, data in-transit, data in-use)

+Location of the data asset (physical and logical)

+Value of the data asset (from the perspective of confidentiality, integrity and availability)

+Classification of the data asset

+Risk assessment for each data asset

+Identify the dependencies in the cryptography supply-chain

+List cryptography hardware and software products supplied by external vendors

+Maintain up to date vendor contact information

+Review vendor contracts

+Maintain communication with vendors on the progress of PQC in their respective products

+Risk assessment

+Assess weakness to CRQC

+Assess impact and determine impact score

+Assess migration effort to PQC

+Compute the risk score

+Planning the migration

+When to start the migration

+Mosca's inequality: X+Y < Z; X = how long must the data remain secure, Y = time needed to migrate to PQC, Z = when will CRQC become available; the closer X+Y is to Z the more urgent is the migration, if X+Y > Z then the data asset is already vulnerable to CRQC

+Advice on migration planning

+Decide if cryptographic control must be replaced and what should it be replaced with

+Decide order in which to migrate the data asset - confidentiality → integrity or integrity → confidentiality

+Costs of the migration

+Cost estimation

+Resource allocation

+Executing the migration

+Migration of symmetric cryptography

+No major effort is expected as symmetric cryptography is not considered vulnerable to CRQC

+Migration of asymmetric cryptography in a hybrid deployment

+Hybrid deployment refers to using PQC and conventional cryptography in parallel within the same protocol

+Mitigates the risk of undiscovered vulnerabilities in PQC, but increases the deployment complexity and attack surface

+Migrating protocols

+TLS, SSH, S/MIME, PGP, IPSec, X.509

 - Quantum vulnerability diagnosis
   - inventory of cryptographic primitives and protocols